TomFallon9/code-quiz/README.md

 ## Description

-This application is a timed quiz aboout Javascript.
+This application is a timed quiz about Javascript.
 I built this timed code quiz with multiple-choice questions.
 This app runs in the browser and features dynamically updated HTML and Bootstrap styling powered by my JavaScript code.
 It also features a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 ## View